-Prerequisite: "C" grade or higher or "Pass" in CIS 140 or 240 or equivalent security settings.
-Perform maintenance and optimization of a SQL Server database.
-CSU
+Prerequisite: "C" grade or higher or "Pass" in CIS 140 or 240 or equivalent

 Design and implement a Structured Query Language (SQL) Server database.
 Create and maintain database objects and implement database integrity.
-Use Transact-SQL to guery a SQL Server database and manage and manipulate data stored in that database.
-Manage a SQL Server database by setting appropriate
+Use Transact-SQL to query a SQL Server database and manage and manipulate data stored in that database.
+Manage a SQL Server database by setting appropriate security settings.
+Perform maintenance and optimization of a SQL Server database.